SuQichen777/DPDK-Dev/README.md

 #### Telemetry probe

 `script/monitor_probe.sh` relies only on `/proc`, `ping`, `awk`, and sysfs counters to sample CPU %, memory %, peer-to-peer P99 latency, and optional NIC throughput.
-It writes the most recent snapshot to `dpdk-23.11/app/raft/data_storage/telemetry.json`, while `telemetry.jsonl` and `telemetry.csv` retain history for later plotting.
+By default it writes the latest snapshot to `script/data_storage/telemetry.json`, while `telemetry.jsonl` and `telemetry.csv` in the same directory retain history for later plotting.
 Peer IPs are auto-discovered from `dpdk-23.11/app/raft/config.json`, or you can pass repeated `--peer <id:ip>` overrides.
+Use `--data-dir` if you prefer a different output location.

 Example (collect once, include throughput for `ens3`):